-This item shows the factory TCC activation temperature.
+This item is used to set the value from the factory TCC activation temperature.

 Power Management Setup

 This page sets up some parameters for system power management operation.

 Resume By PME (Disabled)

 The system can be turned off with a software command.
 If you enable this item, the system can automatically resume if there is an incoming call on the PCI/PCI-E Modem or PCI/PCI-E LAN card.
 You must use an ATX power supply in order to use this feature.
 Use this item to do wake-up action if inserting the PCI/PCI-E card.